 What’s so Great About USB 3.0?

-All of that added speed also means that USB Ethernet adaptors like the Gigaglider can now achieve internet speeds of up to 1 Gbps, making them even faster than wireless internet connections.
+All of that added speed also means that USB Ethernet adapters can now achieve internet speeds of up to 1 Gbps, making them even faster than wireless internet connections.

 One more great thing about USB 3.0: It’s much friendlier on the environment and your wallet.
 USB 3.0 has new capabilities for managing power.
 These new capabilities allow for any unused devices you may have connected to your computer to enter into sleep mode, lowering your carbon footprint and your utility bills.

 If you have some USB 2.0 devices, don’t worry, USB 3.0 is backward compatible, so it will still support all of your USB 2.0 and USB 1.1 devices.
-Just remember, if you want to achieve USB 3.0 speeds, you’ll need to upgrade your computer with a USB 3.0 host card, like the Xpand.
+Just remember, if you want to achieve USB 3.0 speeds, you’ll need to upgrade your computer with a USB 3.0 host card.
 You’ll also need to make sure that your device (like your external hard drive) is compatible.